 10. Checkered Hibiscus:

-This crimson colored hibiscus belongs to the Malvaceae family.
+This enchanting crimson-colored hibiscus belongs to the Malvaceae family.
 It has deep green leaves with shiny foliage and the flower blooms in pink, red, white and cream colors.
 The flower has a diameter of about 4 inches and looks strikingly beautiful.
-The flower needs a well drained soil with partial to full shade to bloom properly.
+The flower needs well-drained soil with partial to full shade to bloom properly.

 11. Hawaiian Hibiscus:

 Hawaiian hibiscus is the seven known species of hibiscus reared as native to Hawaii.
-This hibiscus has large petals which are mainly bright in color.
-This hibiscus grows very fast and last for a long time as compared to other types of hibiscus.
+This graceful hibiscus has large petals which are mainly bright in color.
+This hibiscus grows very fast and lasts for a long time as compared to other types of hibiscus.
 Hibiscus Brackenridge is Hawaii’s state flower.

 12. Hibiscus Sabdariffa: